-Manufacturers often have a large blind spot when it comes to the causes of adhesion problems.
+Manufacturers often have a large blind spot regarding the causes of adhesion problems.
 This blind spot makes it impossible to solve these problems and generates frustration and loss rather than productivity and adhesion success.
 Taking the blinders off and taking on adhesion failure at its source(s) is job one for manufacturers who are determined to fix the problem.

-Before making any decisions or taking any steps forward, manufacturers need to take one big step back.
+Before making any decisions or taking any steps forward, manufacturers must take one giant step back.
 They need to examine and understand adhesion failure as something more systemic than what seems immediately evident.
-The first thing to recognize when making a serious commitment to fixing common causes of adhesion problems is to understand where the causes originate.
-This requires thinking outside of the usual approaches as well as looking further upstream than is typically done to address the roots of the issue.
+When committing to fixing common causes of adhesion problems, the first thing to recognize is to understand where the causes originate.
+This requires thinking outside of the usual approaches and looking further upstream than is typically done to address the issue's roots.

 Thinking Outside the Usual Approaches

-In every manufacturing process that involves adhesion (bonding, printing, painting, coating, sealing, laminating), it is absolutely necessary to understand and control three key elements.
+In every manufacturing process involving adhesion (bonding, printing, painting, coating, sealing, laminating), it is necessary to understand and control three key elements.
 These three elements are:

-Manufacturers have a pretty good handle on the first and third elements, but it is the one in the middle that falls into that blind spot mentioned earlier.
+Manufacturers have a pretty good handle on the first and third elements, but the one in the middle falls into that blind spot mentioned earlier.

 Rethink your adhesion manufacturing processes with Surface Intelligence.